bkaye-ox/bkaye-ox/README.md

-- 👋 Hi, I’m @bkaye-ox
+- I am a Control and Data Systems Engineer in Oxford
-- 🌱 I am interested in machine learning
+- I experiment with machine learning!

 <!---